-Throughout his tenure, Prager taught occasionally--piano, composition, and conducting--at the Madison School of Music, The UW-Madison School of Music, and gave letures through the UW Extension.
+Throughout his tenure, Prager taught occasionally - piano, composition, and conducting - at the Madison School of Music, the UW-Madison School of Music, and gave letcures through the UW Extension.
 He also conducted the orchestra at the University's Summer Music Clinic in the later 1940s, working with hundreds of young students who remember him with affection.
 (It was while working at the Music Clinic that Prager met the man who would be his chosen successor, Walter Heerman.)
 He was also a guest lecturer at Stanford University in the summer of 1935.

-Prager was also a fine pianist and composer.
+Prager was a fine pianist and composer.
 He appeared as a piano soloist with the orchestra five times and on many more occasions, he would accompany the art song performances that were part of Civic Music concerts.
-Most of his solo performances were relatively early in his tenure in Madison--he seems to have been too busy conducting in Madison and elsewhere by the middle 1930s to prepare concertos--but several musicians have remarked that he remained an amazingly accomplished pianist.
+Most of his solo performances were relatively early in his tenure in Madison - he seems to have been too busy conducting in Madison and elsewhere by the middle 1930s to prepare concertos - but several musicians have remarked that he remained an amazingly accomplished pianist.

 The orchestra and chorus also premiered his cantata The Message of Song, written for the first Dane County Music Festival, and performed at the Stock Pavilion by a mass choir of 400 voices.
 Prager also orchestrated piano works by Debussy, Albinez, and Granados for the Civic Symphony.
 Hundreds of pages of his manuscript parts still exist in the MSO's music library: in many cases, he was adapting works to be played by the instrumentation available at the time (some symphonies, for example, include newly-written saxophone parts).
 To this day, when the orchestra performs Sousa's Stars and Stripes Forever, many players are still reading from Prager's manuscript arrangement!